 Recently I have gotten involved in developing functional tests for speculative execution and transactional memory as offered by the new BlueGene/Q system.

 Since 2010 my interest has shifted to the design and control of FPGA based emulation systems.
-Recently I got involved in the Smarter Energy Research Institute and am working in the are Asset Management.
+Recently I got involved in the Smarter Energy Research Institute and am working in the area of Asset Management.

 Currently I am deeply involved in Deep Learning...